BLK3L53Y/MouseMover_v1.0/README.md

 ---

+## Updates
+**If using AHK v2, then use the .ahk file.
+Alternatively, the .akh file has been compiled into and executable and is a .exe file.
+AHK v2 is not required to be installed if using the .exe file.

+---

 ## Features
 - ✅ Random mouse movements at customizable intervals and distances
 - ✅ Customizable idle detection and auto-start behavior